Marsan-Ma-zz/marsan-ma.github.io/_posts/2016-09-01-docker for deep learning.md

 # Briefing

-Solving all the dependencies for environment setup is frustrating, so here is my workhorse docker containers that I maintained on my job:
+Solving all the dependencies for environment setup is frustrating, so here is my workhorse docker containers that I maintained on my job.
+Here is the [Github Repository](https://github.com/Marsan-Ma/docker_mldm)

 The [GPU supported one](https://github.com/Marsan-Ma/docker_mldm_gpu) is more active since I have machines with GPU (amazon G series instances).
 I also make [a non-GPU version](https://github.com/Marsan-Ma/docker_mldm) for cases that I need to deploy smaller projects in cheaper machines.